Ryan ST: Design and development

 The ST-3 gave rise to another model developed in 1941 and early 1942, this was the ST-3KR (for Kinner Radial).
 The ST-3KR had a more powerful Kinner R-5 engine fitted and became the definitive model; more than 1,000 military versions were built during World War II as PT-22 Recruits.
+According to Cassagneres, "The only noticeable difference between the PT-21 and PT-22 was the metal landing gear fairings which covered the main gear structure, leaving the wheels exposed.
+Otherwise the airframe and its parts and components were interchangeable with the PT-22.
+One other difference from the later 22 model is in the aileron balance ring.
+On the 21 it is mounted below the aileron and on the 22 it's on top."
 The final variant was the ST-4, which was a version of the ST-3 with a wooden fuselage, developed in case a shortage of "strategic materials" (i.e. of metal) developed.
 Such a shortage did not eventuate and the ST-4 was not put into mass-production.

 Some U.S. Navy versions of the ST-3, the NR-1, were converted to specialized ground trainers to teach cadets how to taxi aircraft when on the ground or after landing, and especially in crosswinds.
 The main wing was clipped back to the landing gear; a small nose wheel added to prevent ground loops; a roll cage between cockpits to protect the pilot and cadet; and the throttle modified so the engine could not go over a certain RPM.

 The first Ryan ST flew for the first time on 8 June 1934 and production began the following year, when nine aircraft were delivered.
 Except for 1937 (when 46 aircraft were built), production rates remained low for several years, at about one aircraft every two weeks.
 This changed in 1940 when deliveries to military forces began in earnest; production that year was just under three aircraft per week.
 Total production of civil and military aircraft prior to the entry of the United States into World War II amounted to 315.
 Another 1,253 military versions were produced in 1942 and 1943, for a total of 1,568 aircraft of all models.